gwpantazes/python101/README.md

 ```

 ### Tuples
 Tuples are just like lists, but they are ***immutable*** meaning they are unchangeable after they are created.
+Lists remain ***mutable*** after creation, meaning we can add, remove, or change elements.
+Because tuples are ***immutable***, we cannot make any of these modifications to an existing tuple.
+What we can do is compose a new one on the fly, though...

 A classic example of a tuple is a cartesian point `(x,y)`.
 ***Try it:***